 This course prepares students to a rigorous study of Stochastic Differential Equations, as done in Math236.
-Towards this goal, we cover elements from the material of Stat310/Math230 sequence, emphasizing the applications to stochastic processes, instead of detailing proofs of theorems (see also comparison with Stat217/218 and Stat310/Math230).
+Towards this goal, we cover -- at a very fast pace -- elements from the material of the (Ph.D. level) Stat310/Math230 sequence, emphasizing the applications to stochastic processes, instead of detailing proofs of theorems.
+A critical component of Math136/Stat219 is the use of measure theory.

-Main topics are introduction to measurable, Lp and Hilbert spaces, random variables and (conditional) expectation, uniform integrability and modes of convergence, stationarity and sample path continuity of stochastic processes, examples such as Markov chains, Branching, Gaussian and Poisson Processes, Martingales and basic properties of Brownian motion.
+Main topics of Math136/Stat219 include: introduction to measurable, Lp and Hilbert spaces, random variables, expectation, conditional expectation, uniform integrability, modes of convergence, stationarity and sample path continuity of stochastic processes, examples such as Markov chains, Branching, Gaussian and Poisson Processes, Martingales and basic properties of Brownian motion.

-Prerequisites: Students should be comfortable with probability at the level of Stat116/Math105/Math151 (summary of material) and with real analysis at the level of Math115 (syllabus).
+Prerequisites: Students should be comfortable with probability at the level of Stat116/Math151 (summary of material) and with real analysis at the level of Math115 (syllabus).
 Past exposure to stochastic processes is highly recommended.

 Text: Download the course lecture notes and read each section of the notes prior to corresponding lecture (see schedule).
 When doing so, you may skip items excluded from the material for exams (see below) or marked as ``omit at first reading'' and all ``proofs''.
 Kevin Ross short notes on continuity of processes, the martingale property, and Markov processes may help you in mastering these topics.

-Supplementary material: (texts on reserve at math. library)
+Supplementary material: (texts on reserve at science library)

 Grading : Judgement based on Final (50%) and Midterm (25%) exam marks and on consistent Homework efforts (25%).
 At least 60% required for CR grade.